Kendall Oliver Schlenker Profile Photo

 Share

-New Mexico has lost one of its most accomplished and interesting citizens, Kendall Oliver Schlenker.
+Last week New Mexico lost one of its most interesting and accomplished citizens, attorney Kendall Oliver Schlenker, age 92. .

-Kendall was a man of faith, a star athlete, a pilot of balloons and small aircraft, a diplomat, philanthropist, patron of the arts, and an attorney of sterling reputation for more than six decades.
-Above all, he was a devoted husband, father, grandfather, and great-grandfather.
+Kendall was a man of faith, a star athlete, a brilliant student, a pilot of balloons and small aircraft, a diplomat, a philanthropist, a patron of the arts, an attorney of sterling reputation for over six decades, and a beloved husband, father, grandfather, and great-grandfather.

-He was born May 12, 1933, in a German community in West Texas.
-After spending part of his childhood in California during the war years, he returned to attend Eastern New Mexico University.
-He played both football and basketball on athletic scholarship and was elected student body president as a write-in candidate.
-ENMU later honored him with its Outstanding Alumni Award.
+Kendall was born on May 12, 1933, in a German community in West Texas.
+Following a short time living in California as part of the war effort, he returned to attend Eastern New Mexico University in Portales, New Mexico.
+He attended college on a dual athletic scholarship for basketball and football.
+He was a very involved student at ENMU and was elected student body president as a write-in candidate, despite not having run for the position.
+He was later honored by ENMU with an Outstanding Alumni Award.

 Wilda preceded him in death in 2011.
-Kendall later married Andrea Schlenker in 2013, and they lived in Los Lunas, New Mexico, until his peaceful passing on February 22, 2026.
+Kendall married Andrea Varela in 2013 and they lived happily in Los Lunas, New Mexico, until he passed away peacefully on February 22, 2026.

-After more than 60 years in the law, Kendall leaves behind far more than a successful legal career.
-He leaves behind the many lives he guided, mentored, and helped along the way.
-His legacy will live on through his family and the countless people touched by his quiet generosity and wisdom.
+After more than 60 years in the law, Kendall leaves behind more than a successful law career.
+He leaves behind lives changed — colleagues he mentored, families he guided, and friends who experienced his humor and quiet generosity firsthand.
+He practiced law with conviction, mentored with patience, and gave freely of his time.
+He was a man of deep humility and wisdom.
+Kendall’s legacy will live on through his family and in the many lives he touched for generations.

 To order memorial trees or send flowers to the family in memory of Kendall Oliver Schlenker, please visit our flower store.